Illustration of two skinny guys confused about how many workouts to do per week.

 If you want a fully optimized 4-day workout routine, I recommend our Outlift 4-Day Program.
 It has an easier and harder 4-day workout split.
 Both are heavily customizable.
 We can guide you through it, too, helping you track your progress, answering any questions you have, and giving you feedback.

-5-Day Workout Split (Intermediate to Advanced)
+5-Day Workout Splits (Intermediate to Advanced)

 Some people prefer training 5 days per week.
 Adding a 5th day allows you to pile your volume even higher, focusing on bulking up even more muscles at once.